 I AM NOW ADDING SOME STORIES OF THE REDMOND FAMILY AT THE END OF THE PAGE UNDER STORIES PLEASE ENJOY.
 WELCOME TO MY REDMOND TREE

-This family tree is being compiled by Elizabeth Noeleen Comiskey granddaughter of Elizabeth Reid
+This family tree is being compiled by ELIZABETH NOELEEN DONLEY COMISKEY granddaughter of ELIZABETH REID

 Much effort has been put into making the site as accurate as possible, we welcome corrections.

 The name REDMOND derives from the old french name Ramond or Raimud.
 The first recorded Raymond in Ireland was in the Domesday book as Alexander Raymond in 1170.
 They were granted land by Strongbow Earl of Pembroke during the Anglo Norman invasion in 1172 in Wexford.
 The Redmond family

 built the original Redmond hall in 1350 about the time of the black death.
 It replaced their original castle at Houseland near Portersgate on the Wexford Peninsula.